azinneera/C4Log4J2Samples/C4Log4J2Samples/ClassMediatorSample/README.md

+Sample Class Mediator with Log4J2

 This sample will print the log statements written in the Class Mediator to the Carbon Console and the log file through Log4j2.
-The sample given in the WSO2 EI 6.1.1 Manager official documentation for Class Mediator was used for this with a log statement added which should log to the Carbon console and <EI_HOME>/repository/logs/carbon.log file.
+The sample given in the WSO2 EI 6.1.1 Manager official documentation for [Class Mediator](https://docs.wso2.com/display/EI611/Class+Mediator) was used for this with a log statement added which should log to the Carbon console and <EI_HOME>/repository/logs/carbon.log file.

 This also can be used with WSO2 ESB which is built on Carbon 4.4.x.